francisohara24/java-practice/readme.md

 # java-practice
-This is a repository containing programs I wrote to practice Java.
+Repository of programs I wrote to practice Java.